HalfTau/BellevueMasters/notes/DSC500/week1_notes.md

--got to know everyone
+- got to know everyone
--read Everyone Lies chatper 1-4
+- read Everyone Lies chatper 1-4
-	-people lie in surveys, not to google
+	- people lie in surveys, not to google
-		-sexuality, anxieties, racism
+		- sexuality, anxieties, racism
-		-the data reveals things that might not be convetional -excercise 1.2: "what is data science"
+		- the data reveals things that might not be convetional
+- excercise 1.2: "what is data science"
-	-DS is coming up with questions, diving into the data, doing more data stuff, then finding answers
+	- DS is coming up with questions, diving into the data, doing more data stuff, then finding answers
-	-CRISP-DM: six-step methodology
+	- CRISP-DM: six-step methodology